By Vlad Cuc, specialist in company formation matters Companies registered in Singapore

-Once this step is completed, a bank account must be set up.
+Then, the company will be registered with ACRA (Accounting and Corporate Regulatory Authority) which will issue its certificate of registration.
 Next is the registration for the Goods and Service Tax at the Inland Revenue Authorities of Singapore.

-There are many reasons why the companies choose to open offshore companies in Singapore.
+There are many reasons why companies choose to open offshore companies in Singapore.